flugel-it/moving-to-terraform/README.md

 ## Introduction

-Recently a Development Company contact us [flugel.it](http://flugel.it/) in order to help them to handle a Site running in AWS WebServices.
-Particularity of this Site, based in a popular CMS, using a LAMP stack together with RDS and ElasticCache, is that traffic varies quite a bit, when they have events.
+Recently a development company approached us to help them with a Site running on AWS WebServices.
+This site in particular, is on a very popular CMS, using a LAMP stack together with RDS and ElasticCache, traffic varies quite a lot, specially when transmitting live events.

 ## Challenge and First Steps

 Our first challenge was to move Application Servers from an ugly CloudFormation code to Terraform.
-The problem here is that as I already mention the Platform is already in production and using RDS and ElasticSearch, placed inside a dedicated VPC, so in order to do this migration without affecting users we needed to integrate Terraform with some resources already created in AWS.
+The problem here is that as I mentioned before, their platform is already in production, using RDS and ElasticSearch and inside a dedicated VPC so, in order to have a succesfull migration without affecting users we needed to integrate Terraform with what is already in place at AWS.

 ## Requirements

-In order to follow alone this example, we need to create some resources in AWS to have a small but similar environment to what we had when we started working in this project.
+In order to follow along this example, you need to create some resources in AWS to have a similar environment to be used by Terraform, representative of what we had at the beggining of this project.

 - An AWS Account
 - 1 VPC [ In this example: vpc-1329f474]